Algerian (typeface)

-Algerian is a decorative serif digital font family, originally produced in the early 20th century by British foundry Stephenson, Blake and Co.
-The design for the typeface is owned by Linotype, while the name 'Algerian' is a trademark of the International Typeface Corporation.
+Algerian is a decorative serif font family originally produced in the early 20th century by British foundry Stephenson, Blake & Co.
+The design for the typeface is owned by Linotype, while the name is a trademark of the International Typeface Corporation.

 Algerian appears in the Stephenson, Blake & Co.
 1907 type specimen book on page 142, with the Algerian font as used today as the small caps lowercase to a more decorative uppercase set of initials.
 The solid black version of Algerian appears on the same page under the name of Gloria, with a separate shadow layer face available.

 Algerian (regular) was created for Scangraphic at Letraset.
 Algerian Condensed was created by the Linotype library designer Alan Meeks.

-URW's 1993 version of the Algerian font was one of the default fonts supplied with Microsoft Office from 1993 onwards, and has been characterised as an overused font.
+URW's version of the Algerian font was one of the default fonts supplied with Microsoft Office from 1993 onwards, and has been characterised as an overused font.

-Originally, the Algerian font only had capital letters, but in 2005 Michael Hagemann of FontMesa added lowercase letters to produce Algerian Mesa (as seen in the image).
+Originally, the Algerian font only had capital letters, but in 2005, Michael Hagemann of FontMesa added lowercase letters to produce Algerian Mesa.